 Why is composting so important?

-Commercial organic waste currently contributes a lot of compostable materials to landfill, with nearly 50% of Waiheke compostable waste is sent to landfill.
+Commercial organic waste currently contributes a lot of compostable materials to landfill, with nearly 50% of Waiheke's compostable waste being sent to landfill.
 Once it is been buried it doesn’t compost down, instead it rots down anaerobically.
 This causes problems such as the release of methane gas, and the filtration of liquid from the food scraps, through the landfill, which has to then be collected and treated onsite to prevent contaminated leachate reaching and polluting our waterways.
-However, these issues can easily be reduced by making use all food scraps and other organic material through composting.
+However, these issues can easily be reduced by making use of all food scraps and other organic material through composting.

 Composting is easy!
 It takes very little time to compost your food scraps.